nemocrys/emissivity-measurement/README.md

 ## Principle

 This script can be used to automate emissivity measurement and data aquisition using a radiometric technique, as described in IHTC paper.
-In summary, emissivity is iteratively adjusted until the temperature reading of the pyrometer matches the temperature measured with a reference sensor, e.g. a contact sensors (thermocouple) or a ratio pyrometer.
+In summary, emissivity is iteratively adjusted until the temperature reading of the pyrometer matches the temperature measured with a reference sensor, e.g. contact sensor (Pt100) or ratio pyrometer.

+## Required hardware:
+An externally controllable heating plate, one Pt-sensor, a normal and a ratio pyrometer (depending on the used branch).
+The probe should have a side hole to the center, about 1 mm blow the surface, for inserting the contact sensor.

-## Basic functioning
+## Usage overview

 Use settings.txt to specify at which temperatures and how a measurement should be made.
 The script heats the plate and reads the temperature of the probe to decide if a measurement can begin.
 For the measurement, the emissivity value of a pyrometer is adjusted until T_pyro == T_true.
 After a measurement, the data is stored, and the script goes to the next temperature.

-## Required hardware:
-An external controllable heating plate, one PT-sensor, a normal and a ratio pyrometer (depended on the used branch).
-The probe should have a borehole to the center of the probe, 1 mm blow the surface and large enough to insert the pt-sensor.

 ## Variants